Eduardo Vargas: Queens Park Rangers (loan)

 On 21 August 2014, Vargas joined Queens Park Rangers on loan until the end of the 2014–15 Premier League season.
 He made his debut for the club on 14 September against Manchester United, replacing Charlie Austin for the last 31 minutes at Old Trafford.
 On 19 October, in a 2–3 loss against Liverpool at Loftus Road, Vargas scored twice after coming on as a substitute for Bobby Zamora in the 78th minute.
 On 26 December, in a 2–1 loss to Arsenal, Vargas helped his goalkeeper Robert Green save an early penalty from Alexis Sánchez by pointing out which way his fellow Chilean was likely to shoot the ball.

 On 22 March 2015, Vargas scored his first goal in five months in QPR's 1–2 home defeat to Everton.
 He also scored in the team's 4–1 victory at West Bromwich Albion on 4 April, but injured his knee ligament in that match, ruling him out for the remainder of the season.
 The season ended with QPR finishing bottom of the league, resulting in their relegation to the Championship.

 Hoffenheim

 On 24 August 2015, Vargas joined German Bundesliga club 1899 Hoffenheim on a four-year deal, for a reported fee of €5 million, plus an additional percentage of any sell-on fee.

 Tigres UANL

 On 27 January 2017, Liga MX club Tigres UANL announced Vargas would be joining the club.
 On 16 July 2017, he scored in the 1–0 victory over Guadalajara in the 2017 Campeón de Campeones.

 Vargas played the final against Tigres' archrival: CF Monterrey.
 In the first leg the teams drew 1–1 at the Estadio Universitario.
 In the Estadio BBVA Bancomer, Tigres beat Monterrey 2–1.
 Vargas and Francisco Meza scored.

 Atlético Mineiro

 On 9 November 2020, Vargas joined Atlético Mineiro on a two-year contract.

 Nacional

 In January 2025, Vargas moved to Uruguay and signed with Nacional.
 He ended his contract on 24 July 2025.
+After taking part in both the Torneo Apertura and Torneo Intermedio, he won the 2025 Liga AUF Uruguaya.